Reviewing Drilling Tools International (DTI) & The Competition

 Drilling Tools International’s peers have higher revenue, but lower earnings than Drilling Tools International.
 Drilling Tools International is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 2.8% of Drilling Tools International shares are owned by institutional investors.
 Comparatively, 73.6% of shares of all “Oil & gas field machinery” companies are owned by institutional investors.
 14.7% of Drilling Tools International shares are owned by company insiders.
-Comparatively, 10.3% of shares of all “Oil & gas field machinery” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Comparatively, 10.4% of shares of all “Oil & gas field machinery” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Profitability